mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 Options:
   --version  Show version number  [boolean]
   --help     Show help  [boolean]
-  --force    Automatically remove the filter from all services before destroying it  [boolean] [default: false]

 The filter must not be used by any service when it is destroyed.
 ```